Happy Autumn, everyone!

 Autumn: Inspired Through Songs

-As I mentioned in the current Battle of the Songs, there are many songs that can help us enjoy autumn.
+As I mentioned in the current, there are many songs that can help us enjoy autumn.
 Music is necessary as it helps to experience the season. remember past memories about the soothing season, and help us to connect our senses and emotions about fall together.

 Now, I picked two songs for that battle: OFF COURSE’s “I Love You” and Simon & Garfunkel’s “Leaves That Are Green”.
 But, there are so many wonderful songs from every corner of the world that help us experience autumn.
 That is why I put together a 55 song playlist on Spotify!
 This came together to highlight some great songs and inspired your autumn: